malvuln/RansomLord/README.md

 RansomLord generated PE files are saved to disk in the x32 or x64 directorys where the program is run from. <br>

-Goal is to exploit vulnerabilities inherent in certain strains of Ransomware by deploying exploits that defend the network!<br>
-The DLLs may also provide additonal coverage against generic and info stealer malwares.<br>
+Goal is to exploit vulnerabilities inherent in certain strains of ransomware by deploying exploits to defend the network!<br> The DLLs may also provide additonal coverage against generic and info stealer malwares.<br>
 RansomLord and its exported DLLs are NOT malicious see -s flag for security info.<br>

 [Malvuln history] <br>
- In May 2022, I publicly disclosed a novel strategy to successfully defeat Ransomware.
+ In May 2022, I publicly disclosed a novel strategy to successfully defeat ransomware.
  Using a well known attacker technique (DLL hijack) to terminate malware pre-encryption.
  The first malware to be successfully exploited was from the group Lockbit MVID-2022-0572.
  Followed by Conti, REvil, BlackBasta and CryptoLocker proving many are vulnerable.